 This type of interviews is conducted to test how a candidate will handle work-related situations.
 These abilities are necessary but are otherwise difficult to test.
 For example, a teacher is asked to give a demonstration of how she will teach in a classroom.
 Because there are several qualities (such as effective communication skills, subject knowledge, patience etc.) a teacher should have to deal with a class full of students.

 There are tests like sales performance, customer role play, presentation performance, and management exercises are conducted for other types of job profiles.
-Candidates will be informed in advance for this type of interviews.
+Candidates will be informed in advance for this kinds of interviews.

 17) Role change interview :

 Role change interviews are conducted within an organization for promotion or other reasons.
 Candidates are asked to do the jobs of other employees to test their skills.
 Role change interviews are conducted to give you experience about the different job type.
 This type of interviewing explores the skills of a candidate.
-To get success at this type of interviews one can take the help of colleagues who have already worked for that profile.
+To get success at this kinds of interviews one can take the help of colleagues who have already worked for that profile.

 18) Exit interview :

 Exit interviews are conducted when an employee is leaving an organization.
 These kinds of interviews are conducted with the employees who have worked for a long time with the organization.
 Candidates can give feedback about the services and work style of the company.
 Don’t reply with a straight and harsh answer if you are asked about the reasons to leave your jobs.
 It will never do you any harm if you leave your job at good terms.

 19) Face – to – face interview :

 20) Career fair interview :

 This type of interview is last only for 10- 15 minutes.
 In career, fair candidates have less time to make an impression on the interviewer.
 In career fair interviews general questions are asked to shortlist the candidates as the more you know about the style of the interview.